Choosing Between Injection Molding vs Plastic Thermoforming: Part Size Has a Big Impact

 Think of a muffin tray with 3-inch diameter muffin molds.
 Now take that same size tray but with 6 or even 10-inch diameter muffin molds and you imagine the impact on production and cost.
 In fact, most standard injection molding machines can only accommodate a maximum part size of 4’ x 4’.
 Larger machinery is available but is also drastically more expensive.

-The heavy gauge plastic thermoforming process, on the other hand, involves considerably less pressure and most applications only require a single one-sided tool to produce a part.
-Additionally, only one part is formed per cycle in heavy gauge thermoforming applications.
-Consequently, the initial tooling investment is drastically reduced.
+The heavy gauge plastic thermoforming process involves considerably less pressure, and most applications only require a single one-sided tool to produce a part.
+Additionally, only one part is formed per cycle in heavy gauge thermoforming applications cam lead to a significantly reduced initial tooling.
 While an increase in part size will still increase the tooling investment, the impact on cost is substantially less when compared to injection molding.
 Heavy gauge thermoforming equipment has oven zoning and variable sheet size capabilities which allow for a wide range of part sizes to be efficiently formed from the same equipment investment.
-The nature of the thermoforming process and flexible capacity capabilities makes scaling production for larger part sizes a relatively easy process.
+This helps the thermoforming processes remain agile and makes scaling production for larger part sizes a relatively easy process.
 Since most heavy gauge thermoforming operations utilize cell-based manufacturing and CNC part trimming, a larger part can be produced with little impact, other than increased material, on per part cost, cycle time, and lead time.
-Thermoforming machinery can also manufacture part sizes as large as 10’ x 18’ providing a much larger part size capacity than injection molding.
+Productive Plastics can also manufacture part sizes as large as 9’ x 7’ providing a much larger part size capacity than injection molding.